-The late John Denver was one of the great American songwriters and performers.
+The late John Denver was one of the great American songwriters and acoustic guitar performers.

 He penned classics that topped the pop charts and entered the public's consciousness, including Take Me Home Country Roads (covered by Olivia Newton John and Ray Charles), Annie's Song and perhaps his most covered number of all, the sadly prophetic Leaving On A Jet Plane, with which Peter Paul and Mary had a monster chart-topper.